-A zoo app contains a quizz.
-In this case, the context is “quizz mode”.
+A zoo app contains a quiz.
+In this case, the context is “quiz mode”.
 If the question is: “Which animal lives in Africa?
 A lion or a polar bear? “, the participant has to go to the lion’s cage.
-There, not only is the pedagogically valuable content is being displayed, but the app also congratulats the participants and the next question is being displayed.
+There, not only is the pedagogically valuable content is being displayed but the app also congratulations the participants and the next question is being displayed.

-This way you can have any scavenger hunt or geographically settable quizz.
+This way you can have any scavenger hunt or geographically settable quiz.